 You've come to the right place!

-To see that page, just click on any of the images or on the title (in pink) and you'll go there.
+Click on any of the images or on the titles and you'll go straight to that page.
 This page will remain open so that you can come back and have a look at other information later.

 Ideal for anyone incubating a small number of eggs - up to 7 full sized or 12 bantam sized chicken eggs - this piece of equipment is particularly good if you have children, or if you're hatching at school.

-Easy to set up, reliable and efficient, I admit it - this is my very favourite incubator of all time.
-I've had mine for several years now and it's never given me a moment's trouble.
+Easy to set up, reliable and efficient, this is my very favourite incubator of all time.
+I've had two for several years now and they've never given me a moment's trouble.

 This review page also has a short video about how to set up the Mini Advance.

-Able to incubate and hatch up to 24 chicken eggs, this is the smaller of the Octagon range and the next step up from the Mini Advance.
+If you want to hatch up to 24 chicken eggs, this is the smaller of the Octagon range and the next step up from the Mini Advance.

-From the basic model right up to the all-singing, all-dancing version complete with automatic cradle for turning and external pump for stress-free humidity control, I explain how the Octagon 20 allows for more versatility than other incubators.
+From the basic model right up to the all-singing, all-dancing automated version, the Octagon 20 allows for more versatility than other incubators.

-This article examines the pros and cons of this model, the advantages of the humidity pump and covers why Brinsea claims it can help stop the spread of the dreaded incubator bacteria.
+This article examines the pros and cons of the model, the advantages of the humidity pump and covers why Brinsea claims it can help stop the spread of the dreaded incubator bacteria.

-Stepping away from incubators for a moment, this page looks at another critical piece of equipment during incubation : the means by which we can look at the inside of an egg as it develops.
+This article looks at another critical piece of equipment during incubation: the candler, through which we can look at the inside of an egg as it develops.

-From the basic question of "Why use a candler at all" to a review of everything from the basic model to the hatch-o-holic's must-have piece of equipment - the Ovascope - this page is crammed with information which will enable you to make a true assessment of whether you need this piece of equipment at all and, if you decide to do, which would best suit your needs.
+From the basic question of "Why use a candler at all" to a review of everything from the basic model to the hatch-o-holic's must-have piece of equipment, it's crammed with information to help you to make a true assessment of which will best suit your needs.

 So your chicks are coming up to hatch and you suddenly realise you will shortly need to provide them with some heat!
 What to do?